egrinberg/Utest/README.md

 **Installation**

+- Clone the repository to your local machine

+- Install dependencies
+> npm install
-- Install the tool globally by running the following command
+- Create symlink for the command

-> npm i -g Utest
+> npm link

 **Usage**